Eminem’s Daughter Hailie Jade Stuns While Posing For A Unique Selfie In Chicago

 Eminem’s daughter, Hailie Jade, looked stunning in her latest selfie, which she posted to her Instagram account on Sunday morning.

-In the photo, Hailie is seen as a reflection in a small mirror while she snaps the photo of herself running her hands through her long, dark hair.
-The social media sensation rocks a pink and white floral top with a tan coat.
+In the photo, Hailie is seen as a reflection in a small mirror while she snaps the pic of herself running her hands through her long, dark hair.
+The social media sensation rocks a pink-and-white top with a tan coat.
 She accessorized the look with gold chains around her neck and some light-colored polish on her fingernails.

 Hailie wore her brown locks parted in the center and styled in straight strands that fell over her shoulder.
-She also donned a full face of makeup in the photo, which included defined eyebrows, pink eye shadow, thick lashes, and black eyeliner.
+She also had on a full face of makeup in the photo, an application which included defined eyebrows, pink eyeshadow, thick lashes, and black eyeliner.
 She added to the application with some pink blush on her cheeks, a shimmering glow on her face, and a dark berry lipstick.

 Meanwhile, the majority of the photo features a Chicago skyline that included skyscrapers, a clear blue sky, and busy streets filled with cars and people below.

-Hailie’s over 1.8 million followers seemed to enjoy the unique photograph, and quickly began to show their appreciation for the post by clicking the like button over 44,000 times and leaving more than 300 comments within the first two hours after it was uploaded to the platform.
+Hailie’s over 1.8 million followers seemed to enjoy the unique photograph and quickly began to show their appreciation for the post.
+They clicked the like button over 44,000 times and left more than 300 comments within the first two hours after it was uploaded to the platform.

 “I just started following you and I just have to say you are the cutest!
 And you wear the cutest clothes ever,” one of Hailie’s Instagram followers wrote in the comments section of the post.